 After visiting the grotto, you can buy drinks and snacks from the stores in front of the parking area.

 Paraiso ni Anton is about 2.1 kilometers from the Patapat Viaduct.
 The access point to the side is just beside the Pan-Philippine Highway.

 Agua Grande is a distinct natural attraction where freshwater meets saltwater.
-The site is more like a mini-park that features a small waterfall, a river, and a beach.
+The site is more like a mini-park that features a small waterfall, a river, and an Ilocos Norte beach.
 Tall coconut trees and green hills serve as both shade and background to this park.